 - If it is decided that further action is needed, take steps as agreed with the designated officer to initiate the appropriate action in school and/or liaise with the police and/or Children's Social Care services as appropriate. - Provide effective support for the individual facing the allegation or concern, including appointing a single point of contact from the school to keep them informed of the progress of the case and considering what other support is appropriate.
-The EMAT Employees' Assist Programme would also be available to anyone requiring support. - Inform the parents or carers of the child/children involved about the allegation as soon as possible if they do not already know (following agreement with children's social care services and/or the police, if applicable).
+The EMAT Employees' Assist Program would also be available to anyone requiring support. - Inform the parents or carers of the child/children involved about the allegation as soon as possible if they do not already know (following agreement with children's social care services and/or the police, if applicable).
 The case manager will also inform the parents or carers of the requirement to maintain confidentiality about any allegations made against teachers (where this applies) while investigations are ongoing.
 Any parent or carer who wishes to have the confidentiality restrictions removed in respect of a teacher will be advised to seek legal advice - Keep the parents or carers of the child/children involved informed of the progress of the case and the outcome, where there is not a criminal prosecution, including the outcome of any disciplinary process (in confidence) - Make a referral to the DBS where it is thought that the individual facing the allegation or concern has engaged in conduct that harmed or is likely to harm a child, or if the individual otherwise poses a risk of harm to a child - We will inform Ofsted of any allegations of serious harm or abuse by any person living, working, or looking after children in the Early Years premises (whether the allegations relate to harm or abuse committed on the premises or elsewhere), and any action taken in respect of the allegations.
-This notification will be made as soon as reasonably possible and always within 14 days of the allegations being made. - If the school is made aware that the Secretary of State has made an interim prohibition order in respect of an individual, we will immediately suspend that individual from teaching, pending the findings of the investigation by the Teaching Regulation Agency. - Where the police are involved, wherever possible the Local Advisory Board and/or the Board of Trustees will ask the police at the start of the investigation to obtain consent from the individuals involved to share their statements and evidence for use in the school's disciplinary process, should this be required at a later point.
+This notification will be made as soon as reasonably possible and always within 14 days of the allegations being made. - Allegations relating to incidents occurring when an individual or organisation uses any of EMAT school's premises.
+Schools will follow their safeguarding policies and procedures, including informing the Local Authority Designated Officer (LADO). - If the school is made aware that the Secretary of State has made an interim prohibition order in respect of an individual, we will immediately suspend that individual from teaching, pending the findings of the investigation by the Teaching Regulation Agency. - Where the police are involved, wherever possible the Local Advisory Board and/or the Board of Trustees will ask the police at the start of the investigation to obtain consent from the individuals involved to share their statements and evidence for use in the school's disciplinary process, should this be required at a later point.